cdb84/oximeter/README.md

 # oximeter
+A program that contacts another host simply to let it know that your computer is alive.
+Client written in Python3 using simple socket programming that sends time, IP address and some approximate geographical data to the server/host.

+The server is grossly simple: a netcat instance binded to port 25001 and constantly recording what it receives into a log file.

 All programs use TCP/IP port 25001.
 ## Client
 usage: `oximeter-c.py [-h] [-d] [-t T] host`

-Oximeter: a program that contacts another host simply to let it know that your computer is alive.

 positional arguments: